wp-plugins/agreeable/readme.txt

 === Agreeable ===
 Contributors: kraftpress, buildcreate, thesturs
-Tags: agree, terms, conditions, require, terms, login, log in, admin, login page, admin, buddy press, page, policy, privacy, bbpress, theme my login, signup, register, widgets, comment terms, comments
+Tags: agree, terms, conditions, require, terms, login, log in, admin, login page, admin, buddy press, page, policy, privacy, bbpress, theme my login, signup, register, widgets, comment terms, comments, multisite
 Requires at least: 3.5
 Tested up to: 3.9.1
 Stable tag: trunk
 License:GPLv2 or later
 Add an "Agree to terms" check box on login, registration, or comment forms.
-Works with BuddyPress and bbPress.
+Works with BuddyPress, bbPress and MultiSite.

 == Description ==
 Add an "agree to terms" check box to your login and/or registration pages, requiring users to agree prior to logging in or registering.
 Tested with BuddyPress.
 Based on the I-Agree plugin by thesturs.